entertainment-veks/opera-app/README.md

 1. Download and install the JDK
 2. Download and install servlet container (for example Apache Tomcat)
 3. Download and install MySQL Server
-4. Setup new connection with
+4. Setup new connection in db.properties with
    * user: "your username"
    * password: "your password"
    * url: jdbc:mysql://"your host name":"your port"/"your name db"?serverTimezone=UTC